 You will need to continue limiting your carbohydrate intake however, and keep your focus on non-starchy vegetables.
-“In my experience, a diet with almost no carbs prevents swelling and helps the patient feel normal much quicker,” says Dr. Grossman.
+“In my experience, a diet with almost no carbs prevents swelling, and helps the patient feel normal much quicker,” says Grossman.

-So what about special foods that can promote faster healing?
+So what about foods that can promote faster healing?

-While there are no miracle foods or magical pills you can rely on, Dr. Mani suggests there are three categories of foods that can help boost your rate of healing.
+While there are no miracle foods or magical pills you can rely on, Mani suggests three categories of foods that can help boost your rate of healing.

 - Vitamin A-rich foods: Vitamin A is essential for epidermal (skin) growth, aiding in the reproduction and differentiation of cells.
 It’s also an immune-booster and anti-inflammatory nutrient.
-Vitamin A-rich foods include kale, spinach, beet greens and other leafy greens, carrots, and squash.
+Vitamin A-rich foods include kale, spinach, beet greens, and other leafy greens, as well as carrots and squash.

-- Vitamin C-rich foods: While you may already know that vitamin C promotes the synthesis of collagen.
-During wound healing it also plays an additional role in helping to stabilize the structure of collagen.
-And on top of this, vitamin C boosts your immune function, sending in special immune cells that can assist with the wound healing process.
-Vitamin C-rich foods include bell peppers, citrus fruits, tomatoes and tomato juice, mustard spinach, broccoli, kale, parsley, Brussels sprouts and cauliflower.
+- Vitamin C-rich foods: While you may already know that vitamin C promotes the synthesis of collagen, during wound healing it also plays a role in helping to stabilize the structure of collagen.
+On top of this, vitamin C boosts your immune function, sending in special immune cells that can assist with the wound healing process.
+Vitamin C-rich foods include bell peppers, citrus, tomatoes, mustard spinach, broccoli, kale, parsley, Brussels sprouts, and cauliflower.

 Although eating healthy does require a fair amount of discipline, the efforts are well worth it.
-As says Dr. Grossman, “When patients follow the guidelines on how to eat before and after surgery, most are surprised at how good they feel!”
+As Grossman says, “When patients follow the guidelines on how to eat before and after surgery, most are surprised at how good they feel!”